dmccreary/dmccreary/docs/recommendations.md

 * Rob worked with Dan on the same team

 Dan's encouragement and enthusiasm has played a substantial role in the development of the engineer that I am today.
 He was my guide while I was starting to learn about machine learning and graph analytical techniques.
 He was instrumental in my development as a teacher -- something I find important as we try to democratize access to machine learning.
 Dan demonstrated how to make complex topics like computer vision and driverless RC cars approachable.
 He then helped me do the same with a course on graph-based machine learning.
 Dan is known for his approachable and welcoming demeanour.
 That would give me the extra bit of confidence to try new things and grow.
 This has a compounding affect, since conquering one seemingly insurmountable mountain can inspire you to conquer the next mountain of a topic.

-#### Jeff Compas

-* Co-Owner and CEO
-* August 14, 2023
-* Jeff worked with Dan but on different teams

-Every now and then, the ebs and flows of life in a large corporation bring you into the proximity of great people.
-Dan is a great person who I had the privilege to work with periodically at Optum.
-He has a tremendous and contagious vision of how to bring the most cutting edge technologies to use in solving real-world problems.
-He is inquisitive, positive and a delight to work with.

 #### Will Wittkopf